RyAndrew/letsrobot_pygame_overlay/README.md

-This python script uses pygame to create a video stats overlay for use on letsrobot.com
+This python script uses pygame to create a video stats overlay for use on LetsRobot.TV

 FYI: To access /dev/fb0 you must run this python script with sudo!